 Dominican Republic, Maritime Archaeology, Shipwreck, Underwater Cultural Heritage, Nautical, Side Scan Sonar, Proton Magnetometer, Survey, Measure, Record, Artefact Handling.

 Minimum Length of Stay for Volunteers: Two weeks for diving one week for artefact handling courses

 Experience Required: No previous archaeological experience is required for student or volunteer team members, but applicants must speak English and be qualified divers to the level of PADI Open Water or the equivalent.

 Accommodation will be at ADMAT's Maritime Archaeological Centre in Monte Cristi.
 Full board included.
 Additional information is available on the project website www.admat.org.uk Cost: See website for full information www.admat.org.uk

-credits offered by ADMAT & Save Ontario Shipwrecks (NAS Canada) Membership of the Toronto SOS/NAS Chapter is required..
-Tuition is Full training in the use of underwater survey and excavation (on Le Dragon), together with artefact handling on artefacts from The Tile Wreck and Le Dragon..
+Proof of participation is offered by ADMAT & Save Ontario Shipwrecks (NAS Canada) Membership of the Toronto SOS/NAS Chapter is required..
+Tuition is full training in the use of underwater survey and excavation (on Le Dragon), together with artefact handling on artefacts from The Tile Wreck and Le Dragon..